 - SPED2120 Characteristics and Identification of Disabilities and the Law (4)

 Areas of Endorsement/Minor:

-The program features 20 hours of electives allowing students to minor in such areas as ESL/Bilingual, special education or STEM.
-These minors, in particular, facilitate students to be more highly quali ed and very marketable upon graduation.
-Other acceptable areas of endorsement/minor: art, biology, English, ESL/bilingual, STEM, health education, general science, history, mathematics, music, physical science, political science, social studies, sociology, Spanish, theatre, special education, and others approved by the student’s advisor.
+The following are acceptable areas of endorsement/minor: art, biology, English, ESL/bilingual, STEM, health education, general science, history, mathematics, music, physical science, political science, social studies, sociology, Spanish, theatre, special education, and others approved by the student’s advisor.
 The Crouse Center can provide advisement about requirements for endorsements or specific minors.

 Courses Required for Professional Educator License Elementary Education: 91-105 semester hours

 The requirements of the state of Illinois for licensure in elementary education (grades 1–6) are outcome based.
 Our program consists of a series of courses that enable candidates to meet the required outcomes.
 The outcomes of these courses are aligned with both the Illinois Professional Teaching Standards (IPTS), InTasc, and the Association of Childhood Education International (ACEI) standards.
 These outcomes are met not only in Aurora University’s education courses but also in many of the courses required to meet Aurora University’s general education requirements.
 In meeting the requirements of licensure, candidates also meet the requirements of general education.
 The following courses are required to meet these outcomes:

 - ENG3180 Multicultural Literature for Young Adults (2)

 - MTH1210 Mathematics for Elementary Teachers I (4)

 and MTH1220 Mathematics for Elementary Teachers II (4)